lbelzile/math80667a/docs/01-introduction.md

 There are two main categories of studies: observational and experimental.
 The main difference between the two is treatment assignment.
 In observational studies, a feature or potential cause is measured, but not assigned by the experimenter.
 By contrast, the treatment assignment mechanism is fully determined by the experimenter in the latter case.

 For example, an economist studying the impact of interest rates on the price of housing can only look at historical records of sales.
 Similarly, surveys studying the labour market are also observational: people cannot influence the type of job performed by employees or their social benefits to see what could have happened.
 Observational studies can lead to detection of association, but only an experiment in which the researcher controls the allocation mechanism through randomization can lead to *directly* establish existence of a causal relationship.
-Because everything else is the same in a well controlled experiment, any treatment effect should be in principle caused by the factor.^[The preceding paragraph shouldn't be taken to mean that one cannot get meaningful conclusions from observational studies.
+Because everything else is the same in a well controlled experiment, any treatment effect should be in principle caused by the experimental manipulation.^[The preceding paragraph shouldn't be taken to mean that one cannot get meaningful conclusions from observational studies.
 Rather, I wish to highlight that controlling for the non-random allocation and potential confounding is a much more complicated task, requires practitioners to make stronger (and sometimes unverifiable) assumptions and requires using a different toolbox (including, but not limited to differences in differences, propensity score weighting, instrumental variables).
 The book [*The Effect: An Introduction to Research Design and Causality*](https://theeffectbook.net/index.html) by Nick Huntington-Klein gives a gentle nontechnical introduction to some of these methods.]

 <div class="figure" style="text-align: center">
 <img src="figures/random_sample_assignment.png" alt="Two by two classification matrix for experiments based on sampling and study type.
 Source: Mine Çetinkaya-Rundel and OpenIntro, distributed under the [CC BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/us/)." width="85%" />